Valtarx/ML/Number 5 recognizer/README.txt

-This is my first experiance in machine learning.
+This is my first experience in machine learning.

 This program can recognize number 5 that presented as a sequence of zeros and ones.